bentoml/BentoML/docs/source/guides/grpc.rst

       :bdg-info:`Requirements:` Make sure to have `JDK>=7 <https://jdk.java.net/>`_ and follow the :github:`instructions <grpc/grpc-java/tree/master/compiler>` to install ``protoc`` plugin for gRPC Java.

       Additionally, you will need to also have :github:`gRPC Java <grpc/grpc-java>` and :github:`protocolbuffers/protobuf` available locally.

+      Feel free to use any Java build tools of choice (Maven, Gradle, Bazel, etc.) to build and run the client.

+      In this example, we will use `bazel <bazel.build>`_ to build and run the client.

       We will create our Java client in the directory ``~/workspace/iris_java_client/``: